-** We will pick you up and drop you off at your shasta lake house boat rental when you fish with us**
+** We will pick you up and drop you off at your dockside resort or at your shasta lake house boat rental when you fish with us**

 Are you a passionate angler?
 Would you like to enjoy some new and exciting experiences in a scenic setting, with a rich bounty of trout and salmon swimming in the quiet depths of Shasta Lake?
 Then you should definitely consider experiencing one of the Shasta Lake guided fishing trips organized by Jeff Goodwin.